 Have you ever wanted to bring the feel of the drive-ins to your backyard?
-With an outdoor theater setup, you can watch movies under the stars with some of your favorite candy and a soda, at a quarter of the price, in the comfort of your own backyard with a projector.
+With an outdoor theater setup (more on the kind of enclosures you need in our guide), you can watch movies under the stars with some of your favorite candy and a soda, at a quarter of the price, in the comfort of your own backyard with a projector.
 But what are the details of using a projector outside?

 A projector provides a movie theater viewing experience, along with the flexibility of different screen sizes sizes, and it is a great alternative to an outdoor TV.
 Unlike an outdoor TV, however, an outdoor projector shouldn't be stored outside.

-Let’s take a look at some of the most common questions asked about using a projector outside to find out everything you need to know to make your projector experience the best it can be.
+Let’s take a look at some of the most common questions asked about using a projector outside to find out everything you need to know to make your projector experience the best it can be, moreover, check out our article on using regular TVs outside if you need more information on protecting inside equipment from the elements.

 Unfortunately, projectors are not designed to be left outdoors for extended periods of time.
 A projector is a great option for outdoor gatherings like movie days/nights with friends, family, or a significant other.
 However, the projector should be brought indoors after each use.